-Additionally, the City will utilize the following strategies to address these needs:
+The City of Goldsboro will utilize the following strategies to address these needs:

 - Assist non-profit service providers in obtaining additional funding sources for emergency shelter. - Continue to support programs that assist the homeless or those at risk of becoming homeless. - Coordinate with the Continuum of Care, non-profit service providers, and other organizations to establish additional transitional housing. - Support the establishment of additional transitional housing through identification of funding sources, technical assistance with applications, and other means of support.